-A flan pan is a round, shallow cake pan.
+A flan pan is a round, shallow cake pan used for making flan.

 Some have flat bottoms.
 Others have raised bottoms in the centre, causing the cake when turned out of the pan inverted to have a plateau in the middle with raised edges around it.